Tribute to a Man We All Love...

 with figured prominently in Trod Nossel, the Scratch Band.
 The featured

-be found playing today.
+and G.E.
+Smith, can still be found playing today.

 Cavalier’s musical history will fill volumes.
 Starting with his early